 This best microphone preamp has a great sound.
 This preamp can deliver a 75db total gain boost, yet it is spotless.
 You can read many customer reviews about this product.
 One of the main themes is the absence of unwanted sounds or hisses, even at the highest ends.

 Record using the M101, and then listen to the playback.
 This is all that the product needs.
-Preamplifiers with a lower quality preamplifier and pad front panel don’t stack as well as individual parts, sounds, and instruments.
+Preamplifiers with a lower quality preamplifier and input pad front panel don’t stack as well as individual parts, sounds, and instruments.
 Each piece will shine with the required drive but without clipping or unwanted output.

 - Robust construction and stylish design